XSPORT: History

 On June 1, 2011, the National Council of Ukraine on Television and Radio Broadcasting at a meeting decided to issue a satellite broadcasting license to Totveld LLC.
 The logo and name of the channel according to the application were “Hockey”.
 Then it was announced that the channel would begin broadcasting “in January - February 2012”.
 On August 18, 2011, the channel won the National Council competition, and received a license for digital broadcasting.

 At the end of May 2013, the owner of the channel decided to renew the license and change the channel name to “XSPORT”, as well as expand the broadcasting concept, showing not only hockey, but also other sporting events.
 On June 10, 2013, the channel was officially rebranded.

 XSPORT positions itself as the only Ukrainian multisport channel promoting a healthy lifestyle.
 The mission of the channel is to draw attention to Ukrainian sports.
 Along with classic sports - hockey, boxing, martial arts, athletics, tennis, swimming, handball - the channel offers its viewers sports-themed films, extreme sports and sport fishing programs.

 Due to many factors, such as the war in the east of Ukraine, the difficult economic situation in the country, and the instability of the exchange rate, the XSPORT channel decided on January 1, 2015, to suspend its own television broadcasting.
 First of all, such measures were associated with the inability to allocate a budget for purchasing high-quality foreign content, which would have had to be done in foreign currency.
 Thus, the channel suspended broadcasting to optimize technical costs.
 As for online broadcasting and the official site of the XSPORT channel, such a decision did not affect their work.
 The online resource continued to inform Ukrainian fans about sporting events in Ukraine and around the world.

 On April 13, 2016, XSPORT resumed broadcasting on the satellite and on the T2 digital network after a forced pause.

 On November 9, 2017, the channel updated the logo and graphic design, which were then in yellow and blue colors.

+On September 5, 2024, the National Radio and Television Council approved a temporary measure, during the state of martial law, to air non-sport related programming.
+On March 26, 2026, the National Radio and Television Council revoked the license of Totveld LLC, resulting in the shutdown of XSPORT and XSPORT+ from April 1, due to the unfavorable financial situation Ukraine is facing.